No frills, just great sound

 I have an amek console with neve pre-amps as a front end and analog mixer.
 I record into, edit and fine-tune the mix in Logic.
 One DAW is as good as another these days, I just happen to like Logic.
 Compatibility is never an issue, the studio can work with files from any other DAW.

 Among my recording tools are vintage, German tube microphones and modern, super neutral condensers.
 From Neumann to Shure, they're all great.

-I've got Fender and Gibson guitars, Fender, Roland and LabSeries amps, some interesting synths from oberheim, Ensoniq, ROland and yamaha, a piano and other odds and ends.
+Fender and Gibson guitars, Fender, Roland and LabSeries amps, tube and solid state, some interesting synths from oberheim, Ensoniq, ROland and yamaha, a piano and other odds and ends.
 But mostly I count on you bringing the instrument you love.
 I also have a wide range of vintage stomp boxes.